AbhinavMadahar/thesis/README.md

 | Read the reports sent to my committee | `committee-report` |
 | Use libraries which I create          | `libary`           |

-My thesis is written in LuaLaTex and must be built with a compiler which supports it; if you try to build my thesis with `pdflatex`, then it will fail.
+My thesis is written in XeLaTex and must be built with a compiler which supports it; if you try to build my thesis with `pdflatex`, then it will fail.
 The code which runs my thesis is written in Python 3, and I use PyTorch.
 The required packages are stored in `requirements.txt`.
 Data is stored in JSON.